 Can I get help paying for a plan?

 There is help available through HealthSource RI depending on your income.
-This calculator can help you determine whether you are eligible.
+This information from HealthSource RI could help you determine whether you are eligible.

 Using your benefits